Instagram/LibCST/docs/source/matchers.rst

 ^^^^^^^^^^^^^^^

-Visit and leave functions created using :func:`~libcst.matchers.visit` or :func:`~libcst.matchers.leave` follow the traveral order rules laid out in LibCST's visitor :ref:`libcst-visitor-traversal` with one additional rule.
+Visit and leave functions created using :func:`~libcst.matchers.visit` or :func:`~libcst.matchers.leave` follow the traversal order rules laid out in LibCST's visitor :ref:`libcst-visitor-traversal` with one additional rule.
 Any visit function created using the :func:`~libcst.matchers.visit` decorator will be called **before** a ``visit_<Node>`` function if it is defined for your visitor.